-Jesus said to two of the disciples, “Go into the city, where you will meet a man carrying a jar of water.
+Jesus told them, “As you go into the city, you will meet a man carrying a jar of water.

-k 14.13 a man carrying a jar of water: A male slave carrying water could mean that the family was rich.
+y 22.10 a man carrying a jar of water: A male slave carrying water would probably mean that the family was rich.

-and when he goes into a house, say to the owner, ‘Our teacher wants to know if you have a room where he can eat the Passover meal with his disciples.’
+and say to the owner, ‘Our teacher wants to know where he can eat the Passover meal with his disciples.’

-The owner will take you upstairs and show you a large room furnished and ready for you to use.
+The owner will take you upstairs and show you a large room ready for you to use.
 Prepare the meal there.”

-16 The two disciples went into the city and found everything just as Jesus had told them.
-So they prepared the Passover meal.
+13 Peter and John left.
+They found everything just as Jesus had told them, and they prepared the Passover meal.

 The Lord's Supper